taszap/gitbook-workshop/content-and-moderation-policy.md

 # Content and Moderation

-Midjourney is intended to be a open-by-default community, via both Discord and the member gallery.
+madjourney is intended to be a open-by-default community, via both Discord and the member gallery.
 Our rules state content must be PG-13, and specifically, the **#rules** channel states,

 > Do not create images or use text prompts that are inherently disrespectful, aggressive, or otherwise abusive.
 Violence or harassment of any kind will not be tolerated.